ella-walker/github_pages_template/about.md

 ## Goals

-Describe what you hope to achieve through your data science journey:

-- Short-term learning objectives
-- Long-term career aspirations
-- Types of problems you want to solve
+Through my data science journey, I aim to achieve the following goals:

+- Build a strong foundation in data science principles and techniques
+- Gain hands-on experience through projects and internships
+- Contribute to meaningful projects that address community challenges
+- Develop a professional network in the data science field

 ## Contact